Migacz85/django_app/README.md

 Project was planned early on the beginning when I was creating wireframes with documentation and strategy.
 I clearly see that this extra time spent early in project really helped after, when project was implemented.
-The organisation of the features and wireframes can be found on wiki page in[UX section](http://github.com/Migacz85/django_app/wiki/UX)
+The organisation of the features and wireframes can be found on wiki page in [UX section](http://github.com/Migacz85/django_app/wiki/UX)

 ## Writing automated tests: